hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ![Showing an interface with a disabled button that doesn't describe why that button is disabled.
 This is not a recommended experience.](/assets/patterns/disabled-patterns/conditional-availability-example-disabled.png)

-When buttons are disabled, a user is unable to interact with it, meaning that any on hover, focus or click effects will not be usable.
+When buttons are disabled, a user is unable to interact with it, meaning that any on hover, focus or click effects will not function.

 !!!